felixlu/awesome-stars/topics.md

 ## nextjs

+- [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template) - Clone any website with one command using AI coding agents
 - [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM
 - [CuriousLearner/django-keel](https://github.com/CuriousLearner/django-keel) - A versatile, production-ready Django project template for any use case  Build SaaS applications, API backends, web apps, or internal tools with one template.
 - [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML and CSV into interactive graphs.